How much does cyber insurance cost in 2024?

 In today’s business climate, it’s hard to find a business that doesn’t need cyber liability insurance.
 If you run a business that stores sensitive client, customer, and partner data, you need it.
 If your business supports electronic transactions, you definitely need it.

 One of the greatest myths related to cybersecurity is that cybercriminals only target large corporations because that’s where they can steal the most money and do the most damage.
-That really couldn’t be farther from the truth.
+That really couldn’t be further from the truth.

-The rate of attacks on small businesses is constantly increasing and this trend is expected to continue in 2020 and beyond.
-In fact, the COVID-19 pandemic is adding fuel to the fire.
 With more businesses asking their employees to work from home and many brick-and-mortar businesses starting to offer online services, social engineering attacks and data breach attempts will almost certainly be on the rise for businesses of all sizes and industries.

 Two people inspecting computer monitors which display security protection shields for cyber insurance cost